drbitboy/mws-test/README.md

 Post any queries here at https://gitter.im/jupyter-widgets/Lobby, or email briantcarcich@gmail.com.

+The main purpose of posting this is for someone who knows better to look at how we modify the brushes programmatically, when the OP brush is moved, or when one of the green 95% buttons are pressed.
+Please feel free to clone/fork, add branches, and issue Pull Requests as you see fit e.g. adding comments or better code.

 Thanks!

 ## Details

+We find we have to to [Restart] the kernel to get it working initially.

 The top plot (Overview Panel; OP) is an overview plot of all data loaded: select the last Sol - Martian day - you want to seeand the number of Sols, and then click the [Load] button